A Constructor is a special type of method that is used to initialize new instances of a class.

 def __del__(self):

 Throughout your life as a programmer, you will probably go through a love-hate relationship with constructors.
-Above all in terms of when you have to use a Constructor, and when it is best to use other mechanisms.
+Especially regarding when you need to use a Constructor, and when it’s better to use other mechanisms.

-You will probably use them timidly at first.
+You will probably use them shyly at first.
 Then you will be tempted to use them for everything.
-And in the end you will start not using them at all, and prefer other ways to initialize objects such as the Factory Pattern.
+And in the end, you will start to not use them at all and prefer other ways to initialize objects like the Factory Pattern.

 In any case, the less you use constructors the better (controversial 😮).
-It is preferable to have simple objects, containing the least possible logic, and use them as data containers.
+It’s preferable to have simple objects that contain as little logic as possible and use them as data containers.

 public class Repository